 - Cards & End Screens

-Cards and end screens direct viewers to specific URLs for videos, playlists, channels, websites, merchandise, and crowdfunding campaigns.
+Cards and end screens direct viewers to specific videos, playlists, channels, websites, merchandise, and crowdfunding campaigns.
 You can add up to five cards and four end screen elements to a video.

 What happens if you redirect to an unauthorized site?
 While sophisticated publishers might be tempted to redirect from their sites, for example, chadtennant.com/goto/fiverr, YouTube states, “Don’t use cards to further redirect to unauthorized sites from your associated website.
 Make sure that your associated websites comply with our Community Guidelines, Terms of Service, and other policies for this feature.
 Violations can result in your videos being removed, strikes against your account, and/or termination of your Google account.
 Refer to YouTube’s policies for more information.”
-Avoid trying to game the system, if you want to remain on YouTube.
+You should avoid trying to game the system if you want to remain on YouTube.

 - Channel Links

-Showcasing links in videos doesn’t make sense and would appear amateurish.
-However, savvy marketers prompt and persuade viewers to links in descriptions, cards, and end screens.
+Showcasing URLs in videos doesn’t make sense and would appear amateurish.
+Instead, savvy marketers prompt and direct viewers to links in their descriptions, cards, and end screens.
 For example, “check out the links in the description section for more information” or “click on my card for a 40 percent discount.”

 - Channel Trailer

 You can feature videos on your channel’s home tab for returning subscribers and new visitors.
-Featured videos can attract above average views given their placement, so consider your affiliate marketing strategy for these videos.
+Featured videos can attract above average views, so you’ll want to add affiliate links in the description section.

 - Social Media

-As you promote your videos on social media, you can include relevant links.
+If you promote your YouTube videos on social media, you can include relevant links.
 Suppose you’re about to post your latest video on Facebook.
-In your post, you add a brief description and affiliate link to a product you reviewed in your video.
+In your post, you can add a brief description and affiliate link to the product you reviewed in your video.